blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 tags: puppet
 ---

-When I was brought on to [CarePilot](https://www.carepilot.com) as Systems Administrator / Operations Developer we ran on a single(!) box in Amazon's EC2, no redundancy and nothing in the way of configuration control.
-I kept nothing of that box--even moving away from EC2 to Rackspace--and CarePilot runs on kit built up from scratch, all the way up and down from the DB replication and backups, to the application deployment process to high-level monitoring and notifications.
+When I was brought on as [CarePilot](https://www.carepilot.com) as Systems Administrator / Operations Developer we ran on a single(!) box in Amazon's EC2, no redundancy and nothing in the way of configuration control.
+I kept nothing of that box--even moving away from EC2 to Rackspace.
+CarePilot runs on kit built up from scratch, all the way up and down from the DB replication and backups, to the application deployment process to high-level monitoring and notifications.
 It was my goal at CarePilot to automate, within a reasonable